Patrick-FRE/SEP-Training/evaluation/README.md

 # React Project API

-**React Display component with search filter and Following page with Router**
+**React Display component with search filter and /albumlist page with Router**

 _Using function Components to build_
 - using React-Redux for cental state and Dispatch